Jane Mayer's Dossiad (5)

 One subject that Steele is believed to have discussed with Mueller’s investigators is a memo that he wrote in late November, 2016, after his contract with Fusion had ended.
 This memo, which did not surface publicly with the others, is shorter than the rest, and is based on one source, described as “a senior Russian official.”
 The official said that he was merely relaying talk circulating in the Russian Ministry of Foreign Affairs, but what he’d heard was astonishing: people were saying that the Kremlin had intervened to block Trump’s initial choice for Secretary of State, Mitt Romney.
 (During Romney’s run for the White House in 2012, he was notably hawkish on Russia, calling it the single greatest threat to the U.S.) The memo said that the Kremlin, through unspecified channels, had asked Trump to appoint someone who would be prepared to lift Ukraine-related sanctions, and who would coöperate on security issues of interest to Russia, such as the conflict in Syria.
 If what the source heard was true, then a foreign power was exercising pivotal influence over U.S. foreign policy—and an incoming President.

 This reminds me.
 I recently consulted my own Russian sources on future Trump administration staffing issues.
 Source X is a current Russian foreign service officer.
-Source X tells me that the Russians have barred Senator Jeff Flake from taking any position in the Trump administration when Flakeleaves office next January.
+Source X tells me that the Russians have barred Senator Jeff Flake from taking any position in the Trump administration when Flake leaves office next January.
 You can take it to the bank.

 There are a few loose ends in Mayer’s article.
 I would appreciate help from Mayer and the Orbis crowd on how to square the disclosure this past December that the Trump administration has approved the the largest U.S. commercial sale of lethal defensive weapons to Ukraine since 2014.
 In the world according to Mayer, that must count as a true (rather than a seeming) paradox.